Pteranodon: Revising species

-The discovery of specimens with upright crests, classified by Harksen in 1966 as the new species Pteranodon sternbergi, complicated the situation even further, prompting another revision of the genus by Miller in 1972.
+The discovery of specimens with upright crests, classified by Harksen in 1966 as the new species Pteranodon sternbergi, complicated the situation even further. prompting another revision of the genus by Halsey W. Miller in 1972.
 Because it was impossible to determine crest shape for all of the species based on headless skeletons, Miller concluded that all Pteranodon species except the two based on skulls (P. longiceps and P. sternbergi) must be considered nomena dubia and abandoned.
 The skull Eaton thought belonged to P. ingens was placed in the new species Pteranodon marshi, and the skull Eaton assigned to P. occidentalis was re-named Pteranodon eatoni.
 Miller also recognized another species based on a skull with a crest similar to that of P. sternbergi; Miller named this Pteranodon walkeri.
-To help bring order to this tangle of names, Miller created three categories or "subgenera" for them.
+To help bring order to this tangle of names, Miller created three subgenera.
 P. marshi and P. longiceps were placed in the subgenus Longicepia, though this was later changed to simply Pteranodon due to the rules of priority.
-P. sternbergi and P. walkeri, the upright-crested species, were given the subgenus Sternbergia, which was later changed to Geosternbergia because Sternbergia was already in use ("preoccupied").
+P. sternbergi and P. walkeri, the upright-crested species, were given the subgenus Sternbergia, which was later changed to Geosternbergia because Sternbergia was preoccupied.
 Finally, Miller named the subgenus Occidentalia for P. eatoni, the skull formerly associated with P. occidentalis.
 Miller further expanded the concept of Pteranodon to include Nyctosaurus as a fourth subgenus.
-Miller considered these to be an evolutionary progression, with the primitive Nyctosaurus, at the time thought to be crestless, giving rise to Occidentalia (with a small crest), which in turn gave rise to Pteranodon with its long backwards crest, finally leading to Geosternbergia with its large, upright crest.
-However, Miller made several mistakes in his study concerning which specimens Marsh had assigned to which species, and most scientists disregarded his work on the subject in their later research, though Wellnhofer (1978) followed Miller's species list. and Schoch (1984) somewhat oddly published another revision that essentially returned to Marsh's original classification scheme, most notably sinking P. longiceps as a synonym of P. ingens.
+Miller considered these to be an evolutionary progression, with the primitive Nyctosaurus, at the time thought to be crestless, giving rise to small-crested Occidentalia, which in turn gave rise to long-crested Pteranodon, finally leading to tall-crested Geosternbergia.
+However, Miller made several mistakes in his study concerning which specimens Marsh had assigned to which species, and most scientists disregarded his work on the subject in their later research.
+In 1984, Robert Milton Schoch published another revision that essentially returned to Marsh's original classification scheme, most notably sinking P. longiceps as a synonym of P. ingens.

 Recognizing variation

-During the early 1990s, S. Christopher Bennett also published several major papers reviewing the anatomy, taxonomy and life history of Pteranodon.

-Fragmentary fossils assigned to Pteranodon have also been discovered in Skåne, Sweden.
+In the late 1980s and early 1990s, S. Christopher Bennett published several major papers reviewing the anatomy, taxonomy and life history of Pteranodon.
+In 1992, he published a paper discussing sexual dimorphism and its role in individual variation among Pteranodon fossils, a follow-up of a 1987 paper he authored on the same subject.
+In the 1992 paper, he referred only to two species, P. longiceps and P. sternbergi.
+Two years later, he published a paper fully revising its taxonomy, wherein he concluded that only P. longiceps and P. sternbergi were valid species.
+P. marshi and P. walkeri were regarded as junior synonyms of P. longiceps, and P. eatoni as a junior synonym of P. stenbergi.
+The remainder were either rendered nomina dubia or placed in Nyctosaurus.